florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-01-azure-function-python-ml-part-2.markdown

 > In the [current example](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/.github/workflows/main_az-fct-python-ml.yml), the secret is named: `AZUREAPPSERVICE_PUBLISHPROFILE_A9B4B58D0D7443A68FA374C8D4F718A6`.

 GitHub can managed [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables) usable in workflows.
-Secrets and variables allow a dynamics customization extremely useful when coupled with [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), but we will talk about that in a dedicated article.
+Secrets and variables allow a dynamics customization extremely useful when coupled with [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), but we will talk about that in the next article.

 ![GitHub secret](/assets/2023-12-10-azure-function-python-ml-part-2/github-secret.gif)